yingweiwo

 Additional Infomation

-Utilization of the 3-dimensional structure of PAI-1 has allowed not only an understanding of the molecular events leading to PAI-1 inhibition but also the virtual screening of new inhibitors for clinical use.
-Their potential applications include thrombotic disorders (arterial and venous), fibrotic diseases, amyloidosis, obesity, and type 2 diabetes mellitus.
-The availability of a specific inhibitor should also offer a potentially important pharmacological tool to investigate the role of PAI-1 in these processes.
+Utilizing the three-dimensional structure of PAI-1 not only helps in understanding the molecular events leading to PAI-1 inhibition but also facilitates virtual screening of novel inhibitors for clinical use.
+Potential applications include thrombotic diseases (arterial and venous), fibrotic diseases, amyloidosis, obesity, and type 2 diabetes.
+The emergence of specific inhibitors will also provide a potentially important pharmacological tool for studying the role of PAI-1 in these processes.
+Finally, elucidating the three-dimensional structures of other serine protease inhibitors and combining them with virtual screening will help to discover other small molecule serine protease inhibitors, thereby mitigating their harmful effects.
+[1]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.